splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-troubleshooting.rst

             "sfxAwsAccountArn": "arn:aws:iam::134183635603:root",
             "syncCustomNamespacesOnly": false,
             "type": "AWSCloudWatch"
          }
       ]
    }

+2. Modify the integration file as explained in steps 3 and 4.
-2. Modify the file.
-Remove the fields below from the call, as these will be populated automatically, and
+3. Remove the fields below from the call, as these will be populated automatically:

 .. code-block:: none